jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/latest/configuration.md

 The `.dockerconfigjson` key's value needs to be replaced with a modified version.

-After modifications, it needs to be encoded as a Base64 value before setting the `.dockerconfigjson` key:q.
+After modifications, it needs to be encoded as a Base64 value before setting the `.dockerconfigjson` key.

 Example config file to modify and use:
 ```